 Kraft Heinz is committed to marketing and advertising its products in a responsible and suitable and transparent manner, particularly products marketed and advertised to children under the age of 12.

-Employees responsible for creating, approving or placing marketing materials for Kraft Heinz have primary responsibility for compliance with company guidelines, and such marketing team members are formally trained regarding requirements and expectations pursuant to various Marketing policies, including a Marketing to Kids Pledge.
+Employees responsible for creating, approving or placing marketing materials for Kraft Heinz have primary responsibility for compliance with Company guidelines, and such marketing team members are formally trained regarding requirements and expectations pursuant to various marketing policies, including a Marketing to Kids Pledge.

 In the United States, Kraft Heinz abides by a comprehensive set of marketing to children standards: Children’s Food & Beverage Advertising Initiative (CFBAI), Children’s Online Privacy Protection Act (COPPA) and Children’s Advertising Review Unit (CARU).
-As noted in our Pledge and CFBAI’s Core Principles, Kraft Heinz’s commitments relating to marketing to children include:

 - No advertising directed to children under 6 years of age;

 - Only qualified products which meet CFBAI’s uniform nutrition criteria may be marketed to children ages 6 to 11;

 - Guidelines apply to media (e.g. TV, internet, radio, etc.) that is primarily directed to children; and